FrosterIlia/Painter-Robot/README.md

 ## Overview

 **Painter-Robot** is a CNC Pen Plotter project designed to bring your digital images to life on paper.
-Using precise stepper motor control and custom commands, the robot can replicate vector graphics, sketches, and drawings with remarkable accuracy.
+Bresenham's Line Algorithm is used for precise stepper motor control and allows for resource-efficient drawing of straight lines with acceleration.
 The core logic is written in C++ for the ESP32 microcontroller, with a Python-based slicer for image processing and plotting path optimization.
 The system features a web interface for manual control and file transfer over the internet.

 Additionally, the project includes a **ball sorter accessory**: an add-on that uses a Raspberry Pi and computer vision (OpenCV) to identify the colors of small balls and sort them into baskets automatically.